If you have failed to make payments on one or more of your bills, it’s possible that you will start getting calls from Ability Recovery Services.

 You may even be able to get away with paying less than your full balance.

-Begin your negotiations with Ability Recovery Services by offering to pay half of the total balance in exchange for a deletion.
+Begin your negotiations with them by offering to pay half of the total balance in exchange for a deletion.

 It is unlikely that they will go for this, so you should work with them to come to a compromise.